LiyangSong/Advertisement-CTR-Prediction/proposal.md

 ##### 4. Is the performance measure aligned with the business objective?

-- **Accuracy**: Accuracy indicates how well the model predicts all of the labels correctly.A high accuracy rate could be a sign for good models when the dataset is balanced.
+- **Accuracy**: Accuracy indicates how well the model predicts all the labels correctly.A high accuracy rate could be a sign for good models when the dataset is balanced.

-- **Confusion Matri**x: Confusion matrix identifies classes being predicted correctly/incorrectly and types of errors being made.
+- **Confusion Matrix**: Confusion matrix identifies classes being predicted correctly/incorrectly and types of errors being made.

 - **Precision**: Precision is important for checking the correctness of the model.
 A precision score closer to 1 indicates that the model produces less false positive errors.